 The Toyama Campus has automated certificate-issuing machines on the second floor of Building No. 36.
-For operating hours, please check information posted on the website of the Information Technology Service Navigation, and so on.
+For operating hours, please check information posted on the website of "Waseda IT Service Portal", and so on.

-IV.Applications and notices
+IV.
+Applications and notices

 If any situation arises that prevents you from continuing to attend the University or if there is any change to your address or other personal details, you must submit an "application" or "notice" regarding the situation/change.